Naxos or Paros? Find your Greek Island Match

 If you’re looking for design-forward hotels and swanky villas, Paros is the savvier.

-The newest Greek island haunt for fashion designers, celebrities and the well-trodden, a string of luxury properties have followed suit.
-Paros also has more beachfront properties set right in sands that scallop the island’s gentle coastline.
-Step off your porch, and few skips over sizzling sand away, you’re in the sea.
+The Greek island haunt of the moment for designers, celebrities and the well-heeled, a string of luxury properties have followed suit in Paros.
+It also has more beachfront properties set right in sand scalloping the island’s gentle coastline.
+Step off your porch, and few skips away, you’re in the sea.
 A perfect setup for families with young kids.

 If you appreciate an assortment of beaches for every mood, Paros is more impressive.